 GeneCards Summary for CKAP5 Gene

 CKAP5 (Cytoskeleton Associated Protein 5) is a Protein Coding gene.
-Among its related pathways are DNA Damage and Regulation of PLK1 Activity at G2/M Transition.
-GO annotations related to this gene include binding and endonuclease activity.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+Gene Ontology (GO) annotations related to this gene include binding and endonuclease activity.